-Read on to learn more about each step in a South Carolina foreclosure—from missing your first payment up until you have to move out of the home—and get useful information about federal and state laws that are designed to protect you during the process.
+Read on to learn more about South Carolina foreclosure laws—from missing your first payment until you have to move out of the home—and get valuable information about federal and state laws designed to protect you during the process.

-Federal laws give various protections to homeowners both before and during the foreclosure process, including:
+Federal mortgage servicing laws give various protections to homeowners both before and during the foreclosure process, including:

-Foreclosures in South Carolina are judicial, which means a court handles the process.
+South Carolina Foreclosures are "judicial," meaning a court handles the process.
 The lender must file a lawsuit to foreclose the home.
-(In some other states, foreclosures are nonjudicial, which means they're usually carried out with little, if any, court involvement.
-Learn about the difference between judicial and nonjudicial foreclosures.)
+(In some other states, however, foreclosures are nonjudicial, which means they're usually carried out with little, if any, court involvement.)

 Here's what homeowners can expect if they stop making their mortgage payments in South Carolina.

 South Carolina doesn't have a law requiring the lender to send a notice to the homeowner before filing a foreclosure lawsuit.
 But most mortgages contain language requiring the lender to send the homeowner a letter, typically called a "breach letter," and sometimes other notices before starting a foreclosure.